Ruy Lopez, Marshall Attack: History

 The Marshall Attack had been played before 1918 by lesser known players and by Marshall himself in 1917.
-Its most famous game, called "one of the most famous games in history" by Chessbase Chess News, is Marshall vs. Capablanca, played in 1918 at the Manhattan Chess Club in New York.
+Its most famous game, called "one of the most famous games in history" by Chessbase Chess News, is Capablanca vs. Marshall, played in 1918 at the Manhattan Chess Club in New York.

 Since its debut, many top players have adopted the opening and further developed its theory, notably Boris Spassky in his 1965 match against Mikhail Tal.
 An important improvement over Marshall's game against Capablanca was 11... c6 instead of Nf6.
 Even in the last decade, the theory has seen many improvements.

 Basics

 After the main continuation to Black's pawn sacrifice, 9. exd5 Nxd5 10.
 Nxe5 Nxe5 11.
 Rxe5 c6 12. d4 Bd6 13.
-Re1, White's kingside has lost an important defender in the f3 knight and Black can start a powerful attack against the White king with 13...
-Qh4.
+Re1, White's kingside has lost an important defender in the f3 knight and Black gets the initiative with threats against the White king via 13...
+Qh4, forcing 14. g3 and Qh3 (diagram).

-White also suffers from an under-developed queenside and faces some difficulties developing its remaining knight since the pawn on c3 blocks one of its squares.
-However, White may reach an endgame with a pawn advantage if able to withstand Black's attack.
+White also suffers from an under-developed queenside and faces some difficulties developing their remaining knight since the pawn on c3 blocks its most natural development square.
+However, White may reach an endgame with a pawn advantage if they are able to neutralize Black's initiative and stabilize.